-- 1) Grudem's argument begins with a broad, secular definition of prophecy, meaning "one who speaks on the basis of some external influence" (p.
+- 1) Grudem's argument begins with a broad, secular definition of prophecy meaning "one who speaks on the basis of some external influence" (p.
 30).
-Scripture often uses secular Greek terms but attaches more specific meaning (e.g., for logos, agape, etc.).
-We do not determine the nature of OT prophecy based upon secular usage but only Scripture; the same authority is to be used in determining the nature of NT prophecy. - 2) Identical terms for OT and NT prophecy are used (cf. LXX), so we should assume these are of the same nature unless good exegetical grounds can be shown for a difference.
+Scripture often employs secular Greek terms but attaches a more specific meaning to them (e.g., for logos, agape, etc.).
+We do not determine the nature of OT prophecy from secular usage but only Scripture; the NT (not secular Greek usage) is also our guide for determining the nature of NT prophecy. - 2) Identical terms for OT and NT prophecy are used (cf. LXX), so we should assume these are of the same nature unless good exegetical grounds can be shown for a difference.
 Would God use the same terms with completely different meanings, leading to confusion? - 3) We should test and not despise prophecies (1 Thess.
 5:20-21), but this hardly argues for less authority than OT messages.
-In fact, it is identical to the OT requirement that true prophecies must be tested to make sure they come true under penalty of death (Deut.
+It is identical to the OT requirement to test true prophecies to make sure they come true under penalty of death (Deut.
 13:1-5; 18:14-22).
 Only the death penalty is not reiterated in the NT.
-The parallel of "Thus saith the Lord" is still used in the NT as "The Holy Spirit says" (Acts 21:11). - 4) Paul disobeying the Spirit's warning not to go to Jerusalem (Acts 21:4) does not indicate "fallible but inspired" prophecy, as Grudem claims.
+The parallel of "Thus saith the Lord" is still used in the NT as "The Holy Spirit says" (Acts 21:11). - 4) Paul's disregard for the Spirit's warning to avoid Jerusalem (Acts 21:4) is not "fallible but inspired" prophecy, as Grudem claims.
 It may indicate a fallible Paul.
-Paul felt that the Holy Spirit compelled him (20:22-23) but maybe he was mistaken.
+He felt compelled by the Spirit (20:22-23), but maybe he was mistaken.
 Perhaps God wanted him to live longer than he did.
-Other apostles also erred in practice (e.g., Peter withdrew from Gentiles in Galatians 2), though they did not err in doctrine.
+Apostles sometimes erred in practice (e.g., Peter withdrew from